 The mortgage process typically consists of six steps.
 Contact us today with questions about the mortgage process or start your online application with a mortgage loan officer near you.

 Home sellers prefer offers from pre-qualified buyers, so start by applying for your loan.
 Use our Mortgage Application Checklist to determine the documents you will need to have handy, then apply in any of the following ways:

-- Apply online with a mortgage loan officer near you.
+- Get started online with a mortgage loan officer near you.

 - Visit or call your local Bremer branch to meet with an experienced mortgage lender.